meroton/bazel-examples/readme.rst

     bazel query //external:'*'

-There are probably more than you thought, most of them are built in to Bazel, and not actually used in this repository.
+There are probably more than you thought, most of them are built-in to Bazel, and not actually used in this repository.
 However, the real name `@<repo>//...` must be used to query for dependency paths.::